 What is an Excel Table?

-To create a Pivot Table the raw data must be in the Table Format and this can be done by learning to create Excel Tables and its power packed features.
+To create a Pivot Table the raw data must be in Table Format and this can be done by learning to create Excel Tables and its power-packed features.
 The main reason to learn to use Excel Table is that working with data is easier in Excel Tables.

 Don’t be shocked to see from where did this table come in Excel.
 This short article will help you to know everything about the Excel Tables.
 First, let us see how to create an Excel Tables in Excel.